rundfunk47/stinsen/README.md

 * `TabCoordinatable` - For TabViews.
 * `ViewCoordinatable` - Just a view and routes that do not push but rather replace the entire view, can be used for instance when switching between logged in/logged out.

-# ViewModel Support
+# ViewModel Support 🖥

-Since `@EnvironmentObject` only can be accessed within a `View`, Stinsen provides two methods of passing the router to the ViewModel.
+Since `@EnvironmentObject` only can be accessed within a `View`, _Stinsen_ provides two methods of passing the router to the ViewModel.

 ## Via onAppear